-REAL COST OF A COURT MARTIAL CONVICTION & DISCHARGE
+REAL COST/PRICE OF A COURT MARTIAL CONVICTION & DISCHARGE

 A court martial is serious business and can ruin the rest of your life and your family’s lives.
 Many military service members facing court martial say that they want “to roll the dice” and see what happens.
 Some take advice from lawyers that have never fought and won a single case and quickly plead guilty when they may have other options.
 This page will help you understand the real cost of a court martial.

 Many don’t take the proceedings seriously and do not get the best representation and advice available.
 Below, you will see an example of what it will cost you if your gamble fails.
 Most people facing court martial say they want the best legal defense possible.
 However, few (less than 2 out of 100) will hire experienced defense lawyers because they don’t want to spend the money.
 In the end, their decision will often cost them 30-40 times more than any defense lawyer charges.

 The most common objection that expert civilian defense lawyers get when they speak with court martial defendants is, “I CANNOT AFFORD TO HIRE A CIVILIAN.”
 In reality, some people cannot afford to hire a civilian lawyer.
 However, most defendants can afford an excellent legal defense.
 The cost of a skilled military defense lawyer is often less than the price the defendant paid for his car and his music collection.
 (You will likely lose your car and everything you own if you lose your case).